ExMember/exmember.github.io/_drafts/hsnc-best-practices.md

 ## Give money to an organization to create a benefit in the community

-A portion of the NC's can be used to provide grants to public schools or 501(c)(3)'s to support a public purpose and benefit the public-at-large.
+A portion of the NC's budget can be used to provide grants to public schools or 501(c)(3)'s to support a public purpose and benefit the public-at-large.

 If you wish to apply for an Neighborhood Purpose Grant (NPG), the [application](http://clerk.cityofla.acsitefactory.com/sites/g/files/wph606/f/NPG-Application-1-26-15-final1.pdf)